awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

 `GGQ_1.0.0`  <a name="ggq-1.0.0"></a>
 + Released 2020\.04\.02\.
 + Applied new version numbering format\.

+**IDT v2\.3\.0 for AWS IoT Greengrass v1\.10, v1\.9\.x, and v1\.8\.x**
+When testing on a physical device, AWS IoT Greengrass v1\.10, v1\.9\.x, and v1\.8\.x are supported\.
+When testing in a Docker container, AWS IoT Greengrass v1\.10 and v1\.9\.x are supported\.
+Release notes:
++ Added support for [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.
+You can now use IDT to qualify and validate that your devices can run AWS IoT Greengrass in a Docker container\.
++ Added an [AWS managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) \(`AWSIoTDeviceTesterForGreengrassFullAccess`\) that defines the permissions required to run AWS IoT Device Tester\.
+If new releases require additional permissions, AWS adds them to this managed policy so you don't have to update your IAM permissions\.
++ Introduced checks to validate that your environment \(for example, device connectivity and internet connectivity\) is set up correctly before you run the test cases\.
++ Improved the Greengrass dependency checker in IDT to make it more flexible while checking for libc on devices\.

+**IDT v2\.2\.0 for AWS IoT Greengrass v1\.10, v1\.9\.x, and v1\.8\.x**
+Release notes:
++ Added support for AWS IoT Greengrass v1\.10\.
++ Added support for the [Greengrass Docker application deployment](docker-app-connector.md) connector\.
++ Added support for AWS IoT Greengrass [stream manager](stream-manager.md)\.
++ Added support for AWS IoT Greengrass in the China \(Beijing\) Region\.

+**IDT v2\.1\.0 for AWS IoT Greengrass v1\.9\.x, v1\.8\.x, and v1\.7\.x**
+Release notes:
++ Added support for AWS IoT Greengrass v1\.9\.4\.
++ Added support for Linux\-ARMv6l devices\.

 **IDT v2\.0\.0 for AWS IoT Greengrass v1\.9\.3, v1\.9\.2, v\.1\.9\.1, v1\.9\.0, v1\.8\.4, v1\.8\.3, and v1\.8\.2**